 Her talent was such that she played with every Filipino conductor and orchestra of note in the Philippines.

-She received the Gawad CCP para sa Sining Pantanghalan in 1997 in recognition of “her singular artistry at the piano, for a talent that seems to only get better with the passage of the years, providing younger artists with a standard of excellence to strive for.”
+In 1997, she received the Gawad CCP para sa Sining Pantanghalan, in recognition of “her singular artistry at the piano, for a talent that seems to only get better with the passage of the years, providing younger artists with a standard of excellence to strive for.”